bgiesing/brandongiesing.com/content/supportme.md

 ## Cash
 You can pay me with good old fashioned cash at <a class="external" href="https://paypal.me/bgiesing" >my PayPal.me page</a> or with Dwolla by sending it to <me@brandongiesing.com>.

+You can also use [StreamElements](https://streamelements.com/brandongiesing/tip) if you want an alert to appear while I'm livestreaming.

 ## Cryptocoins
 If you use Bitcoin or other crypto-currencies, click the "Pay with ShapeShift" or "Donate with Coinbase Commerce" button below to send your coin to me.